-For helpful comments and suggestions, we thank many colleagues and seminar participants at: BEA, Bocconi, Chicago Economics, Chicago Harris, CUHK, European Central Bank, LSE, NBER (CRIW, Economic Growth, Labor, Urban), NYU, Oxford, Paris School of Economics, Stanford, University of Bologna, USC, and Yale.
+For helpful comments and suggestions, we thank many colleagues and seminar participants at BEA, Bocconi, Chicago Economics, Chicago Harris, CUHK, European Central Bank, LSE, NBER (CRIW, Economic Growth, Labor, Urban), NYU, Oxford, Paris School of Economics, Stanford, University of Bologna, USC, and Yale.
 Andrea Cerrato, William Cockriel, Julius Luettge, and Joseph Root provided extended research assistance, with additional assistance by Georgios Angelis, Melissa Eccleston, Alonso Sanchez, and Alex Weckenman.
-Any opinions and conclusions expressed herein are those of the authors and do not necessarily represent the views of the U.S. Census Bureau.
+Any opinions and conclusions expressed here are our own and do not necessarily represent the views of the U.S. Census Bureau.
 All results have been reviewed to ensure that no confidential information is disclosed.
-Economists have long considered differences in productivity across countries to be a key source of differences in standard of living.
-Indeed, increases in consumption and welfare depend centrally on productivity growth in many macroeconomic models (see, e.g., Solow, 1956), although empirical evidence is mixed on the causal link between productivity and real earnings.1 There is tremendous variation in productivity growth across cities, within the United States, and workers' migration responses to these productivity differences can change the distribution and magnitude of gains from productivity growth.